colosseum-wiot/LipariSchool2024/SCOPE.md

 ## Start the SCOPE Base Station

+As a first step, set the parameters of the `radio_interactive.conf` as those of this [file](radio_interactive.conf) (you can use `scp` to copy the file, or `nano/vim` to edit the file).

-As a first step, on one of the two BS terminals **we start the SCOPE base station on the first node of the reservation** and pass the configuration of the base station through the `radio_interactive.conf` file located in the `~/radio_api` directory.
-Set the parameters of the `radio_interactive.conf` as those of this [file](radio_interactive.conf).
+On one of the two BS terminals **we start the SCOPE base station on the first node of the reservation** and pass the configuration of the base station through the `radio_interactive.conf` file located in the `~/radio_api` directory.
 Note that the base station application will only start if this is the first node in the reservation, otherwise a UE application will start.
 In the SCOPE node, type the following commands which will take care of starting the base station and the core network applications in a `tmux` session (a cheatsheet for `tmux` can be found [here](https://www.stationx.net/tmux-cheat-sheet/)).

 ```bash
 cd radio_api/